notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 export class AppModule {}
 ```

-Create a `.env` file and add it to the `.gitingore` as well, don't commit your secrets to git.
+Create a `.env` file in your root directory and don't forget to add in your `.gitingore` file.

 ```bash
 # mail